skomra/skomra.github.io/about.md

 Some (mainly enterprise) users need to run specific kernels or X server versions.
 For these, the Linux Wacom Project provides ongoing support for the linuxwacom tarballs and a newer tarball called input-wacom.
 Both of these package include kernel backports for certain kernel versions.
 Desktop distribution users usually do not need either tarball and should rely on their distribution packages instead.

-Some more information is available on [Peter Hutterer's blog](http://who-t.blogspot.com/2010/09/wacom-support-in-linux.html).
+Some more information about the history of the project is available on [Peter Hutterer's blog](http://who-t.blogspot.com/2010/09/wacom-support-in-linux.html).

 Currently, members of the project include: